ajpotts01/eventsim_streaming/README.md

 ```

 - Build the Docker image.
 At the moment, the following command is used: `CMD ./bin/eventsim -c configs/Guitar-config.json --from 90 --nusers 20 -k 1`.
 This will simulate 90 prior days of data, with 20 fake users.
 Feel free to change these as required.
 Keep the -k parameter to publish to Confluent, or remove it to output to file only.
+- If running locally, use `docker run --env-file=.env -t <YOUR IMAGE TAG>` to include environment variables

 ### Setting up Confluent